YM Careers has assembled nine of the best sources of non-dues revenue to consider for your association.

 Your members look to you for learning opportunities, including everything from continuing education to certifications.
 Here are some ways to optimize your learning program to drive revenue for your organization:

 - Take your in-person member learning events online.
 Extend your reach by offering content from your in-person learning events through an online experience.
-This approach offers several opportunities to drive non-dues revenue, including:
+This approach offers several opportunities for generating non-dues revenue, including:

 - Bring in revenue that you otherwise wouldn’t capture from members who are unable to attend your in-person events.